 This guitar was built by the young and extremely talented Bertrand Ligier

 , who builds guitars in the Languedoc region of Southern France.
-This instrument (his 39th to date) fully represents his current work and is remarkable for its beauty of tone, quality of build and aesthetic.
+Being just his 39th instrument, it is absolutely remarkable for its beauty of tone, quality of build and detailed aesthetic.

 The appearance of the guitar is based on Bertrand's studies of the great master guitars of the present and past, and naturally one can see hints of Bouchet in the headstock, Friederich in the plantilla and Field in the rosette, however the total guitar is uniquely Ligier.
 Tuning machines are by Nicolo Alessi with exotic and beautiful snakewood treatments in the buttons and plate inlays.